Marco Antonio Regil: Activism

 As a political contributor to the Huffington Post, Regil has written on major issues from the 2016 Presidential election to environmental law, and other breaking news.

 In 2016, he joined forces with the Los Angeles Mayor's Office to launch their business portal website.
 He gave financial lectures throughout Los Angeles and was honored for his efforts by Mayor Eric Garcetti.

+Personal life

+In 2023, he openly declared he is sapiosexual, saying that he is not interested in the physical, but that he is brought by intelligent conversations and people who work on themselves.